 CHEETARA IS BEING USED AS A RAPE TOY FOR THE MUTANTS! (or at least it’s implied)

 Even if she isn’t (and someone who knows please, PLEASE tell me I’m wrong because I really want to be very wrong), she’s still chained to the wall and some kind of torment or torture is being done to her for the Mutant’s pleasure.
 Think about this.
 The male Thundercats are being used in service to Mumm-Ra or the Mutants in some way.
 The females are being abused, except for Pumyra, who’s dead.
 What the everloving @#$%$#%#$^#$^% is wrong with this picture?
 Why would you do that, Gilmore?
 Oh, and who does she blame?
 LION-O!
 We’ll get to that next issue, too.
 Oh, and she and Panthro are an item now for some reason.
 Sure.
+(CORRECTION: Reading this review in early 2022 and I wrote the wrong name down.
+She and TYGRA are an item.
+Makes a bit more sense and that’s also what the re-imagined series did but I don’t know when that started.)
 That doesn’t make anything better or worse, but it’s kind of out of nowhere since the only Thundercat she was ever remotely implied to find attractive was Lion-O, and that lasted an episode.
 The issue ends with Mumm-Ra offering to let the former Thunderkittens go free if Wilykat leads the Thundercats into a trap.

 Look, I don’t care how good the writing is.
 I don’t care how much you prefer a supposedly mature story, or a darker story.
 THIS IS MY CHILDHOOD!
 This is why I made the joke in that Jake & Leon comic about a gritty remake for Super Grover, or the Black Lantern Johnny DC.
 If this is your kind of story, fine.
 The problem is they did it with MY KIND OF STORY.
 MY kind of characters.
 MY kind of universe.
 A safe, happy place from my youth that was already a good story to my adult self without concubines servicing 1000+ year old mummy-men that used to be a childhood crush.
 (Wilykit, not Mumm-Ra.
 That’s just gross.)
 Without women being chained to the wall to be used for torture or possibly a rape toy (because in more modern comics rape is a thing that happens to women as a plot rather than a message)!
 Without characters I like being killed for shock value because of course none of the fans or the original were fans of the new characters shoved in to make more toys for LJN.
 Well, I liked the new characters.
 I liked the old characters.
 Wilykit was my Thundercrush and Cheetara was the Thundercrush of others.
 They’re the only female characters and they get treated worse than the male characters since they get violated while the boys do actual slave work.